 Employees have rights!
 If you think that the law is being violated, or you are uncertain about the validity of some of the conditions of your employment, you should contact an employment attorney as soon as possible.
 The Law Offices of Brandon A. Thomas regularly works with both English- and Spanish-speaking clients.
 Call us today at (678) 330-2909 or use the form on our website to schedule your free, confidential consultation.
 Mr. Thomas represents clients in Atlanta and other areas of Georgia.

-Atlanta Wage & Hour Lawyer - Fulton County Employment Attorney - Brandon A. Thomas
+Atlanta Overtime Lawyer - Fulton County Employment Attorney - Brandon A. Thomas